lmtani/s-scitamineum-pipelines/README.md

 This workflow can be used to compare a set of public genomes (specified by their NCBI accession numbers) against a single reference genome, generating a unified set of variants across all samples for downstream analyses.

+---

 ### BatchGenotyping

-This workflow performs batch genotyping on multiple lineages of *Sporisorium scitamineum* using Illumina sequencing data.
+Performs batch genotyping on multiple lineages of *Sporisorium scitamineum* using Illumina sequencing data.
 It aligns sequencing reads to a reference genome and calls variants using GATK.